papir805/quality_health_analysis/README.md

     </li>
 </ul>

 The dataset was uploaded to a Google BigQuery database with one table for each sheet, as shown in the ERD below.
-SQL queries used to supplement the analysis in Tableau can be found [here](./sql_queries).
+SQL queries used to supplement the analysis in Tableau can be found <a href="./sql_queries" target="_blank">here</a>.

 ![database_erd](./images/database_erd.png)
 <sub>Entity relationship diagram (ERD) of Quality Health's marketing data</sub>